rabbitmq/rabbitmq-stream-rust-client/README.md

 <div align="center">
  <strong>
-   A Rust Client for RabbitMQ Stream
+   A Work in progress Rust Client for RabbitMQ Stream
  </strong>
 </div>